EBIBioSamples/biosamples-v4/README.txt

 will also start solr, neo4j, mongo, and rabbitmq

+To run an executable file in a docker container, and start its dependencies first use something like:

+`docker-compose run --service-ports biosamples-pipelines`

+If you want to add command line arguments note that these will entirely replace the executable in the docker-compose.yml file.
+So you need to do something like:

+`docker-compose run --service-ports biosamples-pipelines java -jar pipelines-4.0.0-SNAPSHOT.jar --debug`

 If you want to connect debugging tools to the java applications running inside docker containers, see instructions at http://www.jamasoftware.com/blog/monitoring-java-applications/

+Note that you can bring maven and docker together into a single commandline like:

+`mvn -T 2C package && docker-compose build && docker-compose run --service-ports biosamples-pipelines`

 Beware, Docker tar's and copies all the files on the filesystem from the location of docker-compose down.
 If you have data files there (e.g. downloads from ncbi, docker volumes) then that process can